Akuli/jou/doc/joutest.md

 ```

 The colors that joutest actually uses are slightly different than what's shown above,
-because this documentation is limited to GitHub's syntax highlighting.
+because this documentation is limited by GitHub's syntax highlighting.

 In `joutest` diffs, red `-` lines are the expected output,
 and green `+` lines are the actual output.